lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 ---------
 ### Examples of rhythmic motives

-The following tables show how different degrees of quantization affect to this motif:
+The following tables show how increasing degrees of quantization affect to this motif:

 ```
 {